One World (John Martyn album): Background

-Martyn's sixth album Sunday's Child (1975) was more conventionally song-oriented than his previous works, particularly its more adventurous direct predecessor Inside Out (1973).
-He spent the year touring to an excessive schedule, but by the end of the year had become disillusioned with the music industry, particularly session musicians who prioritised finance over creativity in their decisions, deceitful managers and agencies, and threatened to end his career.
+John Martyn's sixth album Sunday's Child (1975) was more conventionally song-oriented than his previous works, particularly its more adventurous direct predecessor Inside Out (1973).
+He spent 1975 touring to an excessive schedule, but by the end of the year had become disillusioned with the music industry, particularly session musicians who he believed prioritised finance over creativity in their decisions, deceitful managers and agencies, and threatened to end his career.
 He felt he needed to tour excessively to help aid his wife Beverley Martyn and their children.
 A live album from the tour, Live at Leeds (1976), was released through mail order from the Martyns' home and sold successfully, but Martyn's bad moods, drinking problems and poor relationship with his wife continued, later worsening when Paul Kossoff, the guitarist on tour with Martyn in 1975, died.
 His death, combined with the earlier death of Nick Drake, caused Martyn to lose two of his closest friends in close succession, and expanded the musician's weariness of the music industry.

-Tired of his incessant "tour-record-tour-record" cycle, the musician spent his savings on a year-long sabbatical where he could reassess his career.
-As part of this break, Chris Blackwell, founder of Martyn's label Island Records, invited Martyn and his family to his home in Jamaica, a trip during which Martyn's enthusiasm for music was generally regained.
+Tired of his incessant "tour-record-tour-record" cycle, Martyn spent his savings on a year-long sabbatical where he could reassess his career.
+As part of this break, Chris Blackwell, founder of Martyn's label Island Records, invited the musician and his family to his home in Jamaica, a trip during which Martyn's enthusiasm for music was generally regained.
 The length of his trip is unknown; Martyn later said "I may have been there for seven weeks; it may have been seven months.
 I stayed rather longer than my visa extended."
-The trip has been seen as a busman's holiday, as Martyn socialised with reggae musicians Burning Spear, Max Romeo and Lee "Scratch" Perry, the latter of whom co-wrote the One World song "Big Muff".
-Blackwell introduced Martyn to Perry at the latter's Black Ark Studios due to their similar recording techniques involving echo.
+The trip has been seen as a busman's holiday, as the artist socialised with reggae musicians Burning Spear, Max Romeo and Lee "Scratch" Perry, the latter of whom co-wrote the One World song "Big Muff" with Martyn.
+Blackwell introduced Martyn to Perry at the latter's Black Ark Studios due to the musicians' similar recording techniques involving echo.
 Martyn said: "I was using rhythm boxes and Echoplex, and my man Scratch was into the same effect, a dub thing, man.
 It was the echo thing that invented dub for Scratch – and I just came across my version of it by accident."
-While at the studios, he appeared on Spear's Man in the Hills (1976), and recorded a cover of "Johnny Too Bad" by reggae band The Slickers from the soundtrack to The Harder They Come (1972).
+While at the studios, he appeared on Spear's Man in the Hills (1976), and recorded a cover of "Johnny Too Bad" by reggae band the Slickers from The Harder They Come soundtrack (1972).